debugferro/challenge/README.md

 **Subscription:** this record enables the user to track the progress of a certain transaction.

 **Transaction:** is the record that has the transaction data.
 Visualizing a transaction depends on whether users are subscribed to a particular transaction or not.

+## 📝 Improvement Points

+- Store currencies in a table instead of using string enums, improving reliability and reducing hardcoding, such as currency initials.
+- Make the Parser's title strings into global variables, making it easier to change if Etherscan changes its page.
+- Create more tests